Luke Barnatt: Ultimate Fighting Championship

-Barnatt faced promotional newcomer Mats Nilsson at UFC Fight Night 37.
-He won the fight via TKO due to strikes in the first round.
+Barnatt faced promotional newcomer Mats Nilsson at UFC Fight Night 37 and won the fight via TKO due to strikes in the first round.

-Barnatt faced Sean Strickland on 31 May 2014 at UFC Fight Night 41.
-Barnatt lost the fight by a split decision.
+Barnatt faced Sean Strickland on 31 May 2014 at UFC Fight Night 41 and lost the fight by a split decision.
+11 out of 11 media outlets scored the bout for Barnatt.

-Barnatt faced Roger Narvaez on 22 November 2014 at UFC Fight Night 57.
-He lost the fight via split decision.
+Barnatt faced Roger Narvaez on 22 November 2014 at UFC Fight Night 57 and lost the fight via split decision.